Pendo720/N.J-Matata/index.md

 > the overall organisation's quality criteria.
 With such a framework, the main challenge to ensure good software quality is reduced to determining the
 > the main factors on each quality dimension and defining quantitative values for these factors.
 >
-> By interfacing the the SVQM framework to a trained neural network such as the N2-Classifier described above, it is possible to create an automated quality assurance
+> By interfacing the the SVQM framework to a trained neural network such as the N2-Classifier described above; it is possible to create an automated quality assurance
-> system - something which provides real-time feedback of software artifact quality.
+> system - something which can provides real-time feedback to software development teams.

 ### [Project 4: k-means Clustering (C++)](https://github.com/Pendo720/kmeans-fp)